Developer Guide

 - As the user may prefer to see the

-sign for convenience, we decided to accept both formats for positive values.
++sign to differentiate between positive and negative values, or leave out the+sign for convenience, we decided to accept both formats for positive values.

 - To standardise the formatting and testing for field inputs, we decided to include the

-prefix in the command syntax.
+b/prefix in the command syntax.

 Editing a Guest’s Details

-In GuestBook, the user can edit the details of a guest using the edit
+In GuestBook, the user can edit the details of a guest using the edit command.
+Details that do not have values inputted in the edit command will remain unchanged.

 This feature was implemented so that it is easy for the user to change a guest’s details according to different scenarios, such as the changing of a guest’s room, or the guest providing incorrect details.